Retirement & Layup Care

 Layup Care

 We offer a full range of layup care services for your horse.
-Under the direction of Nodaway Farm's veterinary team, Dr. Linda Allen (Pacific Northwest Veterinary Hospital) and Mary DeLorey (Rocky Bay Equine), or the direction of your chosen veterinarian, we can provide the critical, round-the-clock prescribed treatments your horse needs.
+Under the direction of Nodaway Farm's veterinary team, or the direction of your chosen veterinarian, we can provide the critical, round-the-clock prescribed treatments your horse needs.
 Hydrotherapy, medications, leg wrapping, IV fluids, recording vital signs, changing dressings, bathing, are just a few of the services we offer.

 We use the following professional services in the care of horses at Nodaway Farm: